 severed fingers.

-attempting to intall a graphics card.
-The ill-balanced monitor hit the
+attempting to intall a graphics card: the ill-balanced monitor hit the

-intended to act as a talisman and stop the machine crashing.
-Another user
+wishbone inside the case was intended to act as a talisman and stop

 Dixons quizzed experts who were part of PC World's 'healthcheck'